A Mapology Guide can communicate a complex idea in an interesting, emotive and inclusive way.

-We're always delighted to be approached by businesses and organisations who've seen our maps and invite us to help them better communicate by using our non-geographic mapping techniques.
-Burgess, 26, and Second Home are some of the organisations we've worked with recently.
+We're always delighted to partner with businesses and organisations who share our ethos and values to help them better communicate their message by using our non-geographic mapping techniques.

-To tailor make all our maps and guides, whether those published by Mapology Guides or those commissioned for brands and companies, we utilise our large pool of specialist writers and illustrators who have been through our process and now fully understand the Mapology thinking method.
+To create a Mapology Guide, we utilise our large pool of specialist writers and illustrators who have been through our process and now fully understand the Mapology thinking method.

 Burgess asked us to map a feeding guide for rabbits for their veterinary customers.
 We worked closely with Burgess's in-house vet and created a traffic light system to illustrate what foods were Daily (green) / Treats (orange) / Toxic (red) for rabbits.
 Our lovely illustrator Nanna Koekoek put her magic to the illustrations in record time (thank you Nanna).
 The map is now being reprinted for the third time, such has been its success.